fcerbell/fcerbell.github.io/_posts/en/2017-02-14-ConfigureRoute53ForRLEC.md

 ![Create a new record set][04-CreateRecordSet.png]

 This record will **only** be used to resolve the IP address of the cluster name server to query, it is **not** used by the application to connect to the cluster.
 This kind of record is an *A* record type and associates an IP address to a name.
 To avoid the whole resolving process each time that a name is requested, the results are cached in the forwarding DNS and in the application's resolver library.
-Given that the IP address associated with a node can change when thoe related hardware fails, the information needs to expire quickly, otherwise, the node fails, the name servers reflects the failover, but they are not queried again and the local resolver still returns the IP of the failed node.
+Given that the IP address associated with a node can change when the related hardware fails, the information needs to expire quickly, otherwise, the node fails, the name servers reflects the failover, but they are not queried again and the local resolver still returns the IP of the failed node.
 This is the Time To Live (TTL) field associated to the record.

 So, you need to enter the name used as the name server's name, despite that it could be different, I suggest that you use the node name.
 You need to enter its IP address, to set the TTL to something short, I'll set it to one minute.
 This is the maximum amount of time that the record will be kept in